HkB115/omh-capstone/README.md

 1. Exit the screen by pressing Ctrl+D

 In order to allow remote systems and users to connect to the server, you will need to create a macvlan network for docker and connect the authorization and resource servers to it.

+### Postman

+A postman collection is included to help with starting up.
+If an end user has not been created yet, you will have to create one using

+`curl -H "Content-Type:application/json" --data '{"username": "testUser", "password": "testUserPassword"}' http://host:8082/users`